juntylpro1/secure-enterprise/iam-ag-template-create.md

 1. Select the version that you want as the basis for your new version.
 1. Enter a new template name and description or keep the ones that you're already using.

-    Entering a new template name updates the tempalte name for this version and all previous versions.
+    Entering a new template name updates the template name for this version and all previous versions.
 The template description is stored speparately for each version.
     {: note}

 1. Enter a new access group name and description or keep the ones you're already using.